gianmt-06/Collage-Al-Paladar/README.md

 - Kitchen: implements a priority queue to organize orders and a system that manages the availability of stoves in the kitchen.
 - Delivery: implements an algorithm to calculate the closest route the delivery person should take to reach their destination and deliver all the orders.

+For more details about the project, such as the data structures used, implemented algorithms, or technologies utilized, feel free to contact any one of us.

+Technologies used in the project include:

+- Java: The programming language used for the project's implementation.
+- RMI (Remote Method Invocation): A Java API that enables communication between distributed systems.
+- JavaFX: A Java library used for building graphical user interfaces (GUIs) for desktop applications.
+- CSS: Cascading Style Sheets, a language used for styling the visual elements of the application.
+- Figma: A web-based design and prototyping tool used for creating user interface designs and collaborative design work.
+- FXML: A markup language used in JavaFX for defining the structure and layout of user interfaces.

 ## Admin Module
 <p>
   In this module, we can observe the way users are added, their information is displayed, and the implemented search algorithm             (Levenshtein distance).
 RMI Server